 Develop a plan using the NSW SES Emergency Planner.

-Remember to review your plan annually and after flood events.
+Remember to review and practise your plan annually and after flood events.

-Pack an emergency kit
+Preparing an emergency kit

 An emergency kit should contain:

-- portable radio with spare batteries
+- a portable radio with spare batteries

-- torch with spare batteries
+- a torch with spare batteries

 - candles and waterproof matches